Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: Runtime Analysis

 \subsection{Analytic Profile Fit Runtime}

 Let $n$ denote the number of pixels on one side of a square vignette, so that there are $n^2$ total pixels.
 In our optimization scheme, we compute the loss between every pixel in the vignette and the analytic profile prediction an average of $I$ times.
 Our nominal runtime is thus $\mathcal{O}(n^2 \times I)$.
-We may safely assume for large $n$ that $n^2 \gg I$, leaving us with $\mathcal{O}(n^2)$.
-So, in the case of large $n$, all PSF fitters should be comparable regardless of their method for finding $\left[s, g_1, g_2\right]$ because the run time is mostly determined by the size of the vignettes.

-Different considerations apply when $n$ is not large.
-PIFF solves for $\left[s, g_1, g_2\right]$ using conjugate gradient descent, a technique that relies on linear approximations to find the optimal direction of improvement \citep{Jarvis_2020}.
+PIFF solves for $\left[s, g_1, g_2\right]$ using iterative nonlinear least squares minimization and takes advantage of SciPy's \citep{virtanen2020scipy} optimization package \citep{Jarvis_2020}.
+By default, SciPy's least squares minimizer uses the trust region reflective (TRF) algorithm, which relies on first order information via the Jacobian.
 On the other hand, \texttt{ShOpt} uses LBFGS, which uses super-linear approximations to calculate the direction of improvement.
 Since each iteration of LBFGS should take us closer to the solution than conjugate gradient descent, we should expect LBFGS to take fewer steps on average to compute.
 The LBFGS algorithm and the reparameterization step introduced in Section \ref{subsec:analytic} allows us to argue that $I_{ShOpt} < I_{PIFF}$.
-That is to say, in the case where $n$ is small enough, \texttt{ShOpt} will on average converge to the correct $\left[s, g_1, g_2\right]$ faster than PIFF because \texttt{ShOpt} uses a more memory expensive technique to compute its update steps and does it in such a way that keeps the solution within a constraint.
+While we refrain from claiming that \texttt{ShOpt} will always converge to the correct $\left[s, g_1, g_2\right]$ faster than PIFF, we have designed \texttt{ShOpt} with the hopes that using a more memory expensive technique to compute its update steps while keeping the solution within a constraint gives us better convergence.